come learn how

 Back aboard for experiential science lesson of the day: zoo/phyto plankton sampling and observations under a microscope!

 Exploration in search of marine life hanging around the area that day, this could be seals, sea lions, gray whales, humpback whales, Bigg's orcas, sea birds, eagles, eagle nest, osprey, etc. All Be Whale Wise and federal regulations are followed during any marine mammal sighting.*

-Head back to Skyline Marina for a short group recap, discuss advocay, write a few action letters, and journal reflections from the day.
+Head back to Cap Sante Marina for a short group recap, discuss advocay, write an action letter, and journal reflections from the day.

 Note: This is merely a sample daily guide; the beauty of Guardians of the Sea is that no two days or excursions are ever alike!
 The only things that remain the same each day are the involvement in data collection for a citizen science project, an educational lesson, mindfulness practices, an environmental service project (when needed in the area), and being unplugged.